Sanglorian/orcus/Orcus Classes and Powers - current.md

 > *You are able to change your basic biological makeup to make yourself extremely resistant to damage.*
 > **Daily** **Utility** **2** (**Standard Action**) ● **Arcane, Transmutation**
 > **Self**
 > **Effect** Add double your Constitution modifier to your level.
 You gain that number of temporary hit points.
-Until you lose all these temporary hit points, your weight is doubled and you gain a +2 bonus to Fortitude defense against forced movement attempts.
+Until you lose all these temporary hit points, your weight is doubled and you reduce any unwilling movement you are subject to by 1 square.

 > #### Bone Shield
 > *You expand one of your arm’s bones to emerge as a shield to defend against attack.
 It doesn’t look pretty.
 It only has to work.*